Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification/Uncertainty_Identification_Transformers.md

 - **Matthew's Correlation Coefficient (MCC)** uses all four measures - true positives, true negatives, false positives and false negatives - in its calculation.
 The score goes from -1 (everything is wrongly classified) to 1 (everything is correctly classified).

 The following result table was calculated based on the standard binary cut-off of 0.5.
-If the probability (converted from the log-odds output of the model) is greater than 0.5, the article is labelled as related to economic policy uncertainty and marked as "1", otherwise it is marked as "0".
+If the probability (converted from the log-odds output of the model) is greater than 0.5, the article is labeled as related to economic policy uncertainty and marked as "1", otherwise it is marked as "0".
 This cutoff of 0.5 was maintained across all models to provide a standard comparison.
 We will address whether this cut-off is optimal or not in the discussion section.

 {{< figure src="/blog/img/seminar/uncertainty_identification/results.png" width="850" >}}